+Collaboration is sought after in all workplaces, but it’s particularly important in tech, where individual projects might draw a variety of different people together for just a short amount of time.
 The temporary nature of many tech jobs can make it difficult to foster teamwork, but you’ll find everything goes a lot more smoothly if everyone is working well together.
 What steps can you take to encourage collaboration in your workforce?

 Whether it’s knowledge, resources or ideas, encouraging a culture of sharing is the best way to increase collaboration in your business.
 If someone has a problem, encourage those with more experience and knowledge to help them out.
 Set up meetings where everyone is able to put forward their ideas and showcase their creativity without judgement.

 It helps to nurture an atmosphere of mentoring and coaching into your everyday operations.
 There’s both formal and informal mentoring.
 Formal mentoring has clear roles and responsibilities – for example, senior staff members might spend 20 minutes each week talking things through with your junior employees.
 More informal processes could involve integrating mentoring into the normal working day, whether that involves showing other staff members how best to tackle a particular task, or setting aside a few minutes of each day to let your other team members ask you questions.

 Often, the success of a team relies on the person leading it – if you make a concerted effort to work closely with your team, this will slowly filter down to the rest of your staff.
 So, make sure you’re always offering help where you can give it (without being too pushy).
 This could involve sending round a weekly email with some tips and tricks to help your employees with their work, or sharing great resources that you’ve used before.

 One of the simplest (and most memorable) ways to encourage collaboration is through setting up group events.
 These could be an after work sports team or a company day out – getting your employees to socialise together outside of the office means they’ll work much better on the job.

 It’s also important to ensure the focus isn’t all on the individual.
 For instance, consider setting team targets.
 Once you’ve decided on these, you can then work out individual aims much more easily, and each team member will be able to see exactly how his or her performance is contributing to the success of the group as a whole.